 Plus banks treat small business owners a lot like consumers.
 This makes it more difficult to separate consumer and commercial finances.

 It also serves to effectively punish you for bootstrapping with personal loans or if there are too many inquiries on your personal credit (too many inquiries can lower your consumer credit scores).
 Inquiries can even reduce the amount you can borrow.

 Furthermore, there’s that same $100,000 minimum – this is problematic if you need less.

-However, it can still be a few days before a credit decision is made.
+However, it can still be a few days before you get a credit decision.
 There can be hidden fees.
-And even Fintech still treats small businesses and their owners like customers, so there are still consumer credit inquiries involved.
+And even Fintech still treats small businesses and their owners like customers, so there are still consumer credit inquiries.

 There is yet more data in the cloud now.
 This means that you have more options and control than ever before.
 As a result, a new wave of entrepreneurs has figured out how to:

 Fundbox pricing is based on the ‘drawn value’.
 Fees start at 4.66% of the drawn value, paid over 12 weeks.
 This is close to 3% less than what we have seen with SBA loans.
 In fact, these are the lowest rates we have seen within the business credit line space.